What is a Facelift?

 Traditional Facelift

-During a traditional facelift, an incision will be made in the hairline at the temples and continue around the ear, ending in the lower scalp.
+During a traditional facelift surgery, an incision will be made in the hairline at the temples and continue around the ear, ending in the lower scalp.
 Facial fat can be sculpted, and tissues in the jowls and neck repositioned.
-Skin will be lifted and trimmed away to create a more youthful appearance.
+Facial skin will be lifted and trimmed away and excess fat removed to create a more youthful appearance.
 A second incision made under the chin may be needed to improve the appearance of sagging skin on the neck.

 Limited Incision Facelift

-For those with minimal to mild amounts of facial aging, a limited incision facelift may be a better choice.
+For those with minimal to mild amounts of facial aging and loose skin, a limited incision facelift may be a better choice.
 During this procedure, a shorter incision will be created at the temples, continuing around the ear.

 The Results